-HOM commenced a project to “Bring Education to the Doorsteps” of unschooled child beggars by conducting literacy classes at the beggars’ camp for 200 child beggars.
+HOM commenced a project to “Bring Education to the Doorsteps” of unschooled child beggars by conducting literacy classes at the beggars’ camp in Lagos State for 200 child beggars.
 The informal literacy classes which comprised girls (55%) and children with physical disabilities and severe learning disabilities were organised both in Hausa, their mother language, and English, The non-formal education programme made education available and accessible to children withheld from school because they had to beg to provide income for their disabled or impoverished parents.
 The children were divided into 3 classes: kindergarten, primary and school drop outs.

 HOM initiated a school sponsorship programme for disadvantaged children, in particular girls, whose families could not afford to send them to school.
 A considerable number of the child beggars attending the literacy classes were channelled into the mainstream educational system through the sponsorship programme.

 In March 2011, HOM set up a home for homeless street boys in order to rescue and rehabilitate street children living under bridges, at motor parks and on the beaches in Lagos State.